Atlanta Grandparent & Third-Party Custody/Visitation Lawyers

 The lawyer’s role in a custody case is to present a complete picture to the judge of what it would be like if the judge granted custody to his client.
 This does not necessarily mean that the attorney’s client is a superior parent, grandparent, or has a lot of money.
 Instead, the lawyer will stress that his client can provide the child a warm, safe, loving, and healthy environment in which the child can prosper.
 Perhaps the best indicator of this is the client’s past history of taking good care of the child.
 In some circumstances, the lawyer may need to impeach the other party’s character to prove his client is better suited to have custody of the children.

 When it becomes impossible to amicably reach a custody or visitation arrangement with the parents, or current custodians, of a loved one, it is important to hire an attorney that can protect your legal rights.
-The attorneys at Kessler & Solomiany, LLC will help you understand your legal custody and visitation rights as a grandparent or third party, even if you decide the settle the matter outside of court.
+The attorneys at Kessler & Solomiany, LLC will help you understand your legal custody and visitation rights as a grandparent, even if you decide the settle the matter outside of court.
 Contact us at (404) 688-8810 or online for a consultation today.